GNOME/blueprint-compiler/docs/reference/objects.rst

    TypeName = TypeNameFull | TypeNameExternal | TypeNameShort
    TypeNameFull = <namespace::ref:`IDENT<Syntax IDENT>`> '.' <name::ref:`IDENT<Syntax IDENT>`>
-   TypeNameExternal = '$' <name::ref:`IDENT<Syntax IDENT>`>
+   TypeNameExternal = '$' (TypeNameFull | TypeNameShort)
    TypeNameShort = <name::ref:`IDENT<Syntax IDENT>`>

 There are three forms of type names: full, short, and external.
 Full type names take the form ``{namespace}.{name}``, e.g. ``Gtk.ApplicationWindow`` or ``Adw.Leaflet``.
 Because GTK types are so common, the Gtk namespace may be omitted, shortening ``Gtk.ApplicationWindow`` to just ``ApplicationWindow``.

-External type names refer to types defined in your application.
-They are prefixed with ``$`` and do not have a dot between the namespace and class name.
+External type names refer to types defined in your application and are prefixed with ``$``.
 In fact, anywhere a ``$`` is used in a blueprint, it refers to something that must be defined in your application code.
+External type names can have a ``.`` between the namespace and class name for readability, but this is not required.

 .. _Syntax Property: